 Here you will find wonders of evolution such as flightless cormorants and marine and land iguanas that have special features, as illuminated by naturalists’ guides.
 There is an incredible mix of tropical and polar species of fur seals and penguins, as well as tropical fish and flamingos.
 There are masses of fearless birds, seals, and iguanas which you can take close snap shots of.
 The sea turtles, giant tortoises, and waved albatrosses are present in their habitats.

 And then there are the impossibly blue sea and skies, lava flows, and volcano summits.
-The submerged craters and coral reefs are breath-taking features you find while snorkelling.
+The submerged craters and coral reefs are breath-taking features you find while snorkeling.
 There are also several pirate hideouts, remote mangroves, coasts, and cliffs which you can explore on a panga excursion.

 The inland highlands and lagoons have an astounding array of rare birds.
 The dramatic rock towers featuring acrobatic frigates and diving boobies with sea birds that sweep overhead make for a beautiful sight.